GNSPS/2DProxy/README.md

 npm uninstall -g truffle && npm install -g truffle@next
 ```

-If you just want to test the 2DProxy on a contract of your own without hacking that much and getting these artifacts deployed automagically just duplicate the file you want proxied and rename the copy to `2DTarget.sol`. 😄
+If you just want to test the 2DProxy on a contract of your own without hacking that much and getting these artifacts deployed automagically just duplicate the file you want proxied into `contracts/2dproxy/` and two artifacts will be created automatically for you: `<contract_name>_ctor.json` and `<contract_name>_runtime.json` which can then be imported normally into Truffle deployments/tests like `const <contract_name>_ctor = artifacts.require("<contract_name>_ctor");`. 😄

 And then run: